Aeowynn/GuildAssignment/README.md

-# GuildAssignment
-Chat API for Guild Education
+# Chat API for Guild Education

-## Database fields:
-Sender

-Recipient

-SentOn

-Message
+## Running and Testing the code
+To run the app, you'll need Python (I used 3.9.0) and Flask (I used 1.1.2).
+Then, add the flask environment variable with **$ export FLASK_APP=chatapp.py** and then start the server with **$ flask run**

+I have provided my Postman tests for exercising these endpoints; I built out service tests, however please note that I was unable to get them working fully.

+# Endpoint Documentation

 ## POST chat message endpoint